brilliancebitcoin/nostrgram/README.md

 * [x] fix the timestamp issue -- posts by users whose computers are slightly out of sync with one another sometimes display in the wrong order
 * [x] when a mobile user starts typing, make the mic and attach-image buttons disappear
 * [x] parse youtube video urls and display them as embedded
+* [x] keep the keyboard visible after you send a message on mobile
 * [ ] private groups with shared decryption keys
 * [ ] multi select emojis before closing emoji window
 * [ ] integrate lnbits